Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 Power Supply Verification

-1. With power restored, carefully measure voltage at the main power connector
+1. With power restored, measure voltage at the main power connector

 2. You should find approximately 120V AC between the hot and neutral wires